HexaEightTeam/react-authentication-using-hexaeight-session/README.md

 This Sample demo app is protected using HexaEight Token Server.

-!!!
-Note: Change Client ID and token server url in src/App.js accordingly
+**Note: Change Client ID and token server url in src/App.js accordingly**